-3.3.1.6.
-Water Color
+3.3.1.6 Color

-Water color affects light penetration into the water column and can thereby influence the abundance and distribution of phytoplankton.
-Figure 3-10 shows longitudinal gradients in water color, reported as the concentration of dissolved and suspended organic and inorganic particles, at the fixed monitoring stations Rkms -2.4, 6.6, 15.5, 23.6 and 30.7.
+Color affects light penetration into the water column and can thereby influence the abundance and distribution of phytoplankton.
+Figure 3-10 shows longitudinal gradients in color, reported as the concentration of dissolved and suspended organic and inorganic particles, at the fixed monitoring stations RKms -2.4, 6.6, 15.5, 23.6 and 30.7.
 Color levels were typically higher upstream than in the lower portions of the estuary.
 This typical gradient was more pronounced during the wet season than the dry season (Figure 3-10).

 Figure 3-10.
-Box and whisker plots of water color measured at selected HBMP fixed-station locations (see Figure 3-2) between 1976 and 2016 (reproduced from Janicki Environmental, Inc. 2017).
+Box and whisker plots of color measured at selected HBMP fixed-stations in the Lower Peace River and near the river mouth (sampling station identifiers correspond to river kilometer (RKm) location; see Figure 3-2) between 1976 and 2016, including Dry and Wet seasons, respectively from January through March and July through September (reproduced from Janicki Environmental, Inc. 2017).

-The SKM method of trend testing indicated significant increases in water color within salinity zones 6 psu, 12 psu and 20 psu.
-These trends reflect the high concentration of organic and inorganic compounds delivered to the estuary during periods of high flows (Table 3-7).
+The SKM method of trend testing indicated significant increases in color within salinity zones 6 psu, 12 psu and 20 psu.
+These trends reflect the high concentration of organic and inorganic compounds delivered to the estuary during periods of high flows (Table 3-6).

-Table 3-7.
-Trend tests (seasonal Mann Kendall) of water color levels for the period 1984 through 2016 at 0, 6, 12 and 20 psu moving isohaline locations (source: Janicki Environmental, Inc. 2017).
+Table 3-6.
+Trend tests (seasonal Mann Kendall) of color levels for the period 1984 through 2016 at 0, 6, 12 and 20 psu moving isohaline locations. (source: Janicki Environmental, Inc. 2017).

-Trend test for water color at Isohaline Locations
+Trend Test for Color at Isohaline Locations

-0 psu 6 psu 12 psu 20 p
+0 psu 6 psu 12 psu 20 psu

 P value 0.075 0.001 0.000 0.000